Spider Baby: Release

+Hill recalled those financing the film had a real estate business that went bankrupt with the film was locked up in a vault for three years.
+A friend of his, David L. Hewitt had seen the film and kept track of it through all the litigation.
+Hewitt re-edited the film that Hill thought improved the film.

-Spider Baby first opened theatrically in Fremont, Ohio, as a double feature with The Wizard of Mars on December 8, 1967.
+Spider Baby first opened theatrically in Fremont, Ohio, as a double feature with Hewitt's The Wizard of Mars on December 8, 1967.
 It opened in Shreveport, Louisiana, the following week, on December 13, 1967.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 94% based on 16 reviews, with a weighted average rating of 7.16/10.
+On Rotten Tomatoes, the film holds an approval rating of 88% based on 16 reviews, with a weighted average rating of 6.60/10.
 Author and film critic Leonard Maltin awarded the film two and a half out of a possible four stars, saying, "At its best it's both scary and funny."
 Bruce G. Hallenbeck commented in his book Comedy-Horror Films: A Chronological History, 1914-2008 that "Spider Baby has a diseased, sickly atmosphere that anticipates that of David Lynch's Eraserhead (1976), with Alfred Taylor's black and white cinematography contributing images of death and decay that are still disturbing today."
 He particularly noted Lon Chaney, Jr.'s performance as being among the actor's best, portraying Bruno as a likable but misguided "enabler" for his wards.